 Herbal teas (herbal infusions) are among the most widely consumed non-alcoholic beverages globally, valued for their high-quality flavor and health benefits.
-Most are region-specific and are typically brewed from the leaves, flowers, seeds, fruits, stems, or roots of various plants, excluding the traditional tea leaves of Camellia sinensis (Onaolapo, doubled.
+Most are region-specific and are typically brewed from the leaves, flowers, seeds, fruits, stems, or roots of various plants, excluding the traditional tea leaves of Camellia sinensis (Onaolapo, & Onaolapo, 2019).
+The global herbal products market is projected to grow by 110% over the next decade.
+In Thailand, the number of businesses processing herbs into food products (such as herbal tea and ready-to-drink herbal beverages) and medicines has steadily increased.
+In the post-COVID era, the domestic herbal market has grown at an average annual rate of 13%, with sales having doubled.
 As of 2024, there are 1,778 active operators in this sector, representing investments totaling at least 476 million USD (Business Data Processing and Analysis Section, 2024).
 These trends underscore the growing importance of herbal teas as a health-oriented beverage both locally and globally.